lithic-com/lithic-node/README.md

 ## Requirements

-Node 8, 10 or higher.
+Node.js version 12 or higher.

+If you are interested in other runtime environments, please open or upvote an issue on Github.